ros-agriculture/lawn_tractor/simulator.md

 ```
 $ ./start.sh
 ```
-The first time it will download the docker conteiner to your machine, depending on your connection this may take a while.
+The first time it will download the docker container to your machine, depending on your connection this may take a while.
 In the following occasions this will not happen.
 After that initial download, the container will automatically start and you will access the simulator container terminal.
 To load the simulator itself, you must execute:
 ```
 $ roslaunch lawn_tractor_sim lawn_tractor_sim.launch
 ```
-It would be appropriate to read about how to handle docker if you do not have experience.
+If you are unfamiliar with Docker, it is suggested you learn the basics from a source such as - https://docker-curriculum.com

+To use the docker instance in the future please check out the wiki: https://github.com/ros-agriculture/tractor_sim/wiki

 ## Cloud Based Simulation
 [Here](https://www.loom.com/share/c9868920819a466d827d522a2aa76c8e) you vill find a tutorial on running the lawn tractor simulator.